 - Box 1.
-IRA Contributions (other than amounts in 3. boxes 2-4, 8-10, 13a and 14a).
-Enter the amount of the annual contributions made on or after January 1, 2021 through April 18, 2022 as designated for 2021.
+IRA Contributions (other than amounts in boxes 2-4, 8-10, 13a and 14a).
+Enter the amount of the annual contributions made on or after January 1, 2022 through April 18, 2023 as designated for 2022.
 The IRA custodian is to report the gross amount of the annual contributions even if such contributions are excess contributions, or will be later recharacterized.
 A traditional IRA contribution, which is not properly reported in one of the other traditional IRA boxes as discussed below, is to be reported in box 1.
 For example, if a person tries to roll over \$28,000, but does so on day 70 and does not furnish a late rollover certification and the IRA custodian learns of this fact prior to filing the current year's Form 5498, then the IRA custodian must report this \$28,000 in box 1.
 This same procedure would apply if somehow non-IRA funds had been mistakenly transferred into an IRA.
 If an excess contribution is treated as a contribution in a subsequent year under section 219(f)(6), do not report it on Form 5498 for the subsequent year.
-It has already been reported as a contribution on Form 5498 for the year it was actually contributed. - 4.
+It has already been reported as a contribution on Form 5498 for the year it was actually contributed.
+For contributions made between January 1 and April 18, 2023, trustees and issuers should obtain the participant's designation of the year for which the contributions are made. - 4.
 Box 2.
 Rollover Contributions.
-Enter the amount of the rollover contributions made on or after January 1, 2021 through December 31, 2021.
+Enter the amount of the rollover contributions made on or after January 1, 2022 through December 31, 2022.
 Made means received by the traditional IRA custodian.